|cross subsidies: overview|

 What problems does this policy solve?

-Mixed-income housing also helps de-concentrate poverty.
+Mixed-income housing also helps de-concentrate poverty as well.
 The high-density, high-crime public housing of the past has been viewed as a failed experiment in public policy.
 Mixed-income housing is seen as a more effective technique for integrating affordable housing within communities and creating more opportunities for low- and moderate- income residents to be successful.
 Mixed-income development can also be a vital part of neighborhood revitalization efforts, by spurring market-rate development and promoting racial and economic integration.

 |Solutions in Action|